AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-38263-->

-*  {{ site.data.var.ce }} no longer removes catalog price rules on configurable products during partial re-indexing.
+*  Magento Open Source no longer removes catalog price rules on configurable products during partial re-indexing.
 Previously, only sub-products were re-indexed when configurable products were re-indexed.

 <!--- ACP2E-331-->